sawyl/Soul-legacy-WoW-guild-assist/README.md

-# Soul legacy WoW-guild assist
+# Soul legacy WoW guild assist
 Wordpress plugin created with love towards early days of WoW to help with guild management with wordpress.

 World of Warcraft™ and Blizzard Entertainment™ are all trademarks or registered trademarks of Blizzard Entertainment in the United States and/or other countries.